-Philip was Herod’s son, and after Herod’s death, he inherited area near Banias Springs.
+Philip was Herod’s son, and after Herod’s death, he inherited an area near Banias Springs.
 In 2 BCE Philip founded his capital there and called it Caesarea Philippi.
 Today it is more commonly known as Banias Nature Reserve, and it is located at the Golan Heights.

 Have you ever been to Caesarea?
 Tell us about your experience in the comments below.